top of page

 Students eligible to enroll in Project Light's English courses are 18 years old or older.

-English Language classes are conducted in a classroom setting with 4-15 students in a group with a volunteer teacher.
-Our English classes are geared for real-life, career-focused scenarios.
-Through those topics, we work on listening, reading comprehension, writing, and speaking.
+English Language classes are conducted in a classroom with 6-18 students in a group with a volunteer teacher.
+Our English classes are geared toward real-life, career-focused scenarios.
+We work on listening, reading comprehension, writing, and speaking through those topics.

-Classes are held Monday through Thursday in the morning and evening.
+Classes are held twice a week, Monday through Thursday, in the morning and evening.

-The English language proficiency course tuition is $ 100 ( the cost includes required course study material and supplies.)
-A scholarship is available.
+The English language course tuition is $ 200 ( the cost includes required course study material and supplies.)
+This fee covers a 9-month English course.

 Upon completing the enrollment process, a student signs a learning contract that identifies individual learning goals and study plans.
 A student will be enrolled in a course that best focuses on improving a learner's English proficiency level.